 4. From the newspapers

-There are ready reckoner rates for buying the properties, but there is no ready reckoner rates for rentals.
-It would be amazing if govt comes up with that too, it would then help us to understand which area is doing better then other and how much premium home owners are asking for over govt defined rental rates.
+There are ready reckoner rates for buying the properties, but there are no ready reckoner rates for rentals.
+It would be amazing if govt comes up with that too, it would then help us to understand which area is doing better then others and how much premium home owners are asking for over govt defined rental rates.